-are difficult to procure P The project proposals have been Private sector engagement Lack of private sector engagement in addressing the challenges of the High Street Emma Cooney Tim Rignall 3 4 developed in full consultation with the BID and their members were surveyed to test likely demand for products.
+P ARTNERSHIP are difficult to procure Private sector engagement Lack of private sector engagement in addressing the challenges of the High Street Emma Cooney Tim Rignall 3 4 The project proposals have been developed in full consultation with the BID and their members were surveyed to test likely demand for products.
 The private sector were also a key partner in the recent town centre task force which developed the 'Reimaging the Town Centre' recommendations.
 These proposals deliver on a number of those recommendations.
-2/2 Funding decision A late decision on the award of funding by Accountability Board Emma Cooney Tim Rignall 3 4 The project has been scoped over the remaining duration of the Growth Deal Period.
+Funding decision A late decision on the award of funding by Accountability Board Emma Cooney Tim Rignall 3 4 The project has been scoped over the remaining duration of the Growth Deal Period.
 Public realm and way finding works have been prioritised but could be delivered later in the programme and still achieve spend prior to 31 March 2021.
 The grant and loan elements of the programme are scalable and can be adjusted to fit a shorter delivery period.
-2/1